 Spring (March to May): Many days are relatively warmer.
 Although it often becomes hot during the daytime, it is best to have a light jacket.

 Summer (June to August): It is often both hot and humid.

 Autumn (September to November): The number of less humid, more comfortable days increases.

 Winter (December to February): Seasonal winds from the continents result in plenty of snow on the Sea of Japan side and a cold wind blowing on the Pacific side.
 The temperature drops quite low as well, so a coat or down jacket is a must.

 Consumption tax is levied at a rate of 10% on product purchases, food eaten in-store, admission fees for leisure facilities, and so on.
 However, as of October 1, 2019, a rate of 8% has remained for food and nonalcoholic beverages.
-Additionally, you will be charged an "onsen tax" when entering hot springs (mineral baths).
-Although this amount varies by establishment, it is usually around 150 yen.
+Additionally, you will be charged an "onsen tax" (Municipal tax) when entering hot springs.
+Although this amount varies by municipality, it is usually around 150 yen.
 For shops offering tax-free purchases, you are exempt from consumption tax for purchases of 5,000 yen or more (excluding tax) at a single shop in a single day of goods that qualify for a tax refund.

 Currency can be exchanged at the foreign exchange counter at banks or at post offices.
 There are also currency exchange counters at airports that can be used to exchange the amount you need after arrival in Japan.

 Although tipping is not customary, a service charge may be added to your bill.
 Furthermore, the traditional custom of handing over some money folded into paper or slipped into a decorative paper envelope as a gratuity to the waitress remains at some upscale Japanese inns (ryokans).